-You’ll have to raid the garden (or the farmer’s market or the produce aisle) for this seasonal (yet timeless) salad from Jasper White.
-The roasted tomatoes and peppers combine with the cool cukes to create a fresh a light side dish that can stand up alongside all your hot-of-the-grill goodies.
+Looking for a refreshing (and vegetarian, too!) side to accompany your meat-heavy Memorial Day menu?
+Look no further.
+You’ll have to raid the garden (or the farmer’s market or the produce aisle) for this seasonal (yet timeless) salad from Jasper White of the Summer Shack.
+The seafood guru turns his attention to veggies, combining roasted tomatoes and peppers with the cool cukes to create a fresh, light dish that can stand up alongside all your hot-of-the-grill goodies.

 - 3 medium green bell peppers, roasted, peeled, seeded and cut into 1 inch pieces